Suggester/Documentation/config/logs.md

 # Configuration Element: Logs Channel

 ### Description
-The channel where every suggestion-managing related actions are logged, see below for a list of all logged actions
+The channel where every suggestion-managing related actions are logged, see below for a list of logged actions.

 ### Usage
 Set up the logs channel using `.config logs [channel]`, setting `none` as the channel will reset the current configuration

-?> Suggester will create a [webhook](https://support.discord.com/hc/en-us/articles/228383668) called "Suggester Logs" in the configured channel
+?> Suggester will create a [webhook](https://support.discord.com/hc/en-us/articles/228383668) called "Suggester Logs" in the configured channel.
+Make sure it can both view the channel **and** manage webhooks inside of it!

 ### Aliases
 `logs`, `logchannel` and `logschannel`